-Westgate Corporation, founded in 1983, continues today to play a major role in English language instruction at the university level in Japan.
-Our students are provided with the opportunity to enhance their communication skills in English, to participate in a rewarding cultural exchange by gaining a wider understanding of other cultures, thereby broadening their perspectives of the world at large.
-Our university program, officially named the International Career English Program, aims to prepare Japanese university students for on-the-job success.
-The university program features two main types of courses: extra-curricular and accredited.
+Westgate Corporation, founded in 1983, plays a major role in university education in Japan.
+Students are able to enhance their English communication skills, while taking part in a rewarding cultural exchange that broadens their perspectives on the world.
+Our International Career English Program prepares Japanese university students for on-the-job success.
+The university program features two main types of courses: extracurricular and accredited.

-In the extra-curricular courses, instructors teach small classes of students five days a week in an intensive course that the university students have specifically signed up and paid for in addition to their regular university classes.
+In extracurricular courses, instructors teach small classes five days a week in an intensive course that the university students have selected and paid for in addition to regular classes.
 Curriculum, including textbooks and daily lesson plans, is provided by Westgate.
-Instructors are required to follow the curriculum, but are also encouraged to use their creativity and imagination to give the students a rewarding learning experience.
-The focus is primarily on the students improving their oral communication skills.
+Instructors are required to follow the curriculum, yet are encouraged to be creative in their lesson planning.
+The focus is on improving oral communication skills.